PICSA in Practice

 PICSA has thus been implemented in 20 different countries, and has reached tens of thousands of farmers across Sub-Saharan Africa, Latin America, and South Asia.
 Recent evaluations have indicated that PICSA has been successful in the countries where it has been implemented.

 Our aim is for local organisations to take ownership of PICSA, and thus ensure its sustainability in their own countries.
 However, as with many development interventions, some outside assistance has been needed at the start.
-We are therefore grateful for the support that has been provided to PICSA by:
+The development and implementation of PICSA has been strongly supported by Nuffield Foundation, Climate Change Agriculture & Food Security (CCAFS) and United Nations World Food Programme (WFP), for which we are very grateful.

 - Climate Services for Resilient Development (CSRD)